DannyKokkinos/device-observation-framework/README.md

 ```
 sudo apt-get install python3-venv
 ```
-3. Create a python virtual environment using **python version 3.7**:
+3. Create a python virtual environment using **python version 3.7** (In the same base directory as the observation framework):
 ```
 python3 -m venv <environment_name>
 ```
-4. Activate environment:
+4. Activate environment (This step should be repeated everytime the observation framework is used):
 ```
 source <environment_name>/bin/activate
 ```